bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 Squeeze and Excitation Optimization
 -----------------------------------

-The Squeeze and Excitation (SE) block [3_] is an optimization that can added on to a convolutional layer that scales each channel's outputs by using a learned function of the average activation of each channel.
+The Squeeze and Excitation (SE) block [3_] is an optimization that can be added on to a convolutional layer that scales each channel's outputs by using a learned function of the average activation of each channel.
 The basic idea is shown in Figure 1 where from a convolution operation (:math:`F_{tr}`), we branch off to